solo-io/supergloo/docs/content/concepts/_index.md

 Service Mesh Hub consists of a set of components that run on a single cluster, often referred to as your *management plane cluster*.
 The management plane components are stateless and rely exclusively on declarative CRDs.
 Each service-mesh installation that spans a deployment footprint often has its own control plane.
 You can think of Service Mesh Hub as a management plane for multiple control planes.

-You can register a cluster with Service Mesh Hub, and it will handle the communication with other clusters - discovering what is running, pushing out configurations, unifying the trust model, scraping metrics, and more.
+Once a cluster is registered with Service Mesh Hub, it can start managing that cluster - discovering service mesh workloads, pushing out configurations, unifying the trust model, scraping metrics, and more.

 Let's take a closer look at the Service Mesh Hub Concepts